type1arc/pat/README.md

 # Pat
-its bat (Better cAT) but written in Python. so Pat
+Its bat (Better cAT) but written in Python. so Pat This is a CLI file content previewer